Paradise Alley Players Bylaws

 The treasurer is responsible for managing all financial and fiscal requirements for PAP.
 These duties include, but are not limited to: maintaining all banking accounts and bank relationships; reconciling monthly bank account statements; collecting and depositing all moneys generated by PAP; paying all PAP liabilities in a timely manner; maintaining all financial and fiscal records; developing annual and individual performance budgets, and tracking actual income and expenses against said budgets; filing all required documents and annual reports at the end of each fiscal year; and preparing for the Annual Auditing of City Departments.
 The treasurer is third in succession to the presidency.

-Section 5: ADDITIONAL BOARD MEMBERS
+Section 5: OTHER BOARD MEMBERS

-The Additional Board members shall be available to chair committees.
+All Board members shall be available to chair committees.

-ARTICLE 7: PRODUCTION TEAM and FUNCTIONS
+ARTICLE 7: PRODUCTION MEMBERS and FUNCTIONS

 Section 1: DIRECTOR